Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 Vick VapoSteam: Temporary relief of cough associated with a cold.

-JointFlex: Temporary relief of minor pain associated with arthritis, simple backache, muscle sprains and strains, bruises, and cramps.
+JointFlex: Temporary relief of minor muscle and joint aches and pains associated with arthritis, simple backache, muscle sprains and strains, and bruises.

 Benadryl Anti-Itch Gel for Kids: Temporary relief of pain and itching associated with minor burns, sunburn, minor cuts, scrapes, insect bites, minor skin irritation, and rashes due to poison ivy, poison oak, and poison sumac.

-Joint Flex: Do not use if skin is irritated or damaged; if excessive irritation develops; in patients ≤12 years of age.
+OTC labeling: Joint Flex: When used for self-medication, do not use if skin is irritated or damaged; if excessive irritation develops; in patients ≤12 years of age.

 Cough: Inhalation: Inhale via vaporizer up to 3 times per day.

-Pain: Topical cream: Apply to affected area up to 4 times per day for 2 weeks.
+Pain: Topical cream: Apply to affected area up to 4 times per day.
 For maximum benefit, use daily for at least 2 weeks and continue to use daily as needed thereafter.

 Pruritus/Pain: Topical gel: Apply to affected area up to 3 to 4 times per day.